ishitaakolkar/anomalydetection/README.md

 On the left sidebar, enter your **Nixtla API Key**.
 This is the "fuel" for the AI.
 If you don't have one, the app will show a warning.

 ### 2. Upload Your Data
-You can use the default `retail_sales.csv` or upload your own CSV file.
+You can use the default preset datasets or upload your own CSV or Excel (`.xlsx`, `.xls`) file.
 The app is **Universal**, meaning it can work with any time-series data.

 ### 3. Column Mapping
 If you upload a new file, tell the AI which column is which: